WomensLaw serves and supports all survivors.

 What are the grounds for divorce?

 “Grounds” are legally acceptable reasons for a divorce.
-In New York, there is a “no-fault” divorce ground and fault-based divorce grounds.
+In New York, there are two “no-fault” divorce grounds and several fault-based divorce grounds.

-No-fault ground: You can get a “no-fault” divorce if, according to either party, the marriage has “broken down irretrievably” for a period of at least six months (in other states, the common term used is “irreconcilable differences.”)
-You do not have to be separated for 6 months, you just have to allege that the marriage has been completely broken down for at least the past 6 months.
-Note: A judgment of divorce will not be granted under this ground until the following issues are resolved by the parties, or determined by the court and incorporated into the judgment of divorce:
+Breakdown of the marriage – You can get a “no-fault” divorce if, according to either party, the marriage has “broken down irretrievably” for a period of at least six months.
+You do not have to be separated for six months; you just have to allege that the marriage has been completely broken down for at least the past six months.
+In other states, the common term used for this is “irreconcilable differences.”
+Note: A judgment of divorce will not be granted under this ground until the following issues are agreed upon by the parties or decided by the judge:

-• the payment or waiver of spousal support;
+• the amount of spousal support, if any;

-• the payment of counsel and experts’ fees and expenses; and
+• how to divide any payments owed for attorney fees and experts’ fees and expenses; and

 • the custody and visitation of any minor children of the marriage.1